 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-Experienced and qualified underwriters can expect to earn between £35,000 and £45,000 a year.
+Experienced and qualified underwriters can expect to earn up to £45,000 a year.
 Underwriting claims managers can make considerably more than £45,000 per year, depending on the area of insurance.
 Some senior managers can earn in excess of £100,000 a year.

 There may also be benefits such as bonuses, cheap mortgages and insurance and a pension scheme.

-- Some trainee underwriters enter with a Higher National Certificate (HNC), Higher National Diploma (HND) or a degree.
+Some trainee underwriters enter with an HNC, Higher National Diploma HND or a degree.
 Any subject is acceptable, but the following are particularly helpful: accounting, business management, economics, finance, insurance, law, mathematics and statistics.
 For entry to an HNC or HND you need 1-2 Highers.
 For a degree course you usually need 4-5 Highers, depending on where, and which subject, you study.
 Passes should include English and Maths.